MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

-/// The event args for `SaveFileSecurityCheckStarting` event. interface ICoreWebView2StagingSaveFileSecurityCheckStartingEventArgs : IUnknown {
+/// The event args for `SaveFileSecurityCheckStarting` event. interface ICoreWebView2SaveFileSecurityCheckStartingEventArgs : IUnknown {
-  /// Gets the `Cancel` property.
+  /// Gets the `CancelSave` property.
-  [propget] HRESULT Cancel([out, retval] BOOL* value);
+  [propget] HRESULT CancelSave([out, retval] BOOL* value);

   /// Set whether to cancel the upcoming save/download. `TRUE` means the action
   /// will be cancelled before validations in default policy.
   ///
   /// The default value is `FALSE`.
-  [propput] HRESULT Cancel([in] BOOL value);
+  [propput] HRESULT CancelSave([in] BOOL value);

   /// Get the extension of file to be saved.
   ///
-  /// File extension can be empty, if the file name has no extension
+  /// The file extension is the extension portion of the FilePath,
-  /// at all.
+  /// preserving original case.
   ///
-  /// Only final extension without "." will be provided.
+  /// Only final extension with period "." will be provided.
 For example,
-  /// "*.tar.gz" is a double extension, where the "gz" will be its
+  /// "*.tar.gz" is a double extension, where the ".gz" will be its
   /// final extension.
   ///
-  /// The file extension is the extension portion of the FilePath,
+  /// File extension can be empty, if the file name has no extension
-  /// preserving original case.
+  /// at all.
   [propget] HRESULT FileExtension([out, retval] LPWSTR* value);

   /// Get the full path of file to be saved.
 This includes the
   /// file name and extension.
+  ///
+  /// This method doesn't provide path validation, the returned
+  /// string may longer than MAX_PATH.
   [propget] HRESULT FilePath([out, retval] LPWSTR* value);

   /// Gets the `SuppressDefaultPolicy` property.